GateNLP/gateplugin-LearningFramework/DNN/UsingNeuralNetworks.md

 * NOTE: the `gate-lf-` libraries are included in the plugin and do NOT need to get installed seaparately!

-## Installation

-IMPORTANT: at the moment, only Linux and MacOS are supported, however Windows support is planned to get added soon!

-For both backends:
-* For both backends, Python version 3.5 or newer must be installed
-* The Python interpreter must be on the path as either `python` or `python3`
-* If a GPU should get used, the driver for the GPU mist be installed
-* Note: CUDA or cuDNN do not have to be installed for Pytorch, but need to installed correctly for Keras (see Pytorch/Keras specific instructions below) However installing the CUDA toolkit separately provides useful commands and support for monitoring the GPU

-Installation of Python:
-* Python and python packages can be installed in many different ways, use whatever method you prefer
-* The developers have found that using Anaconda or Miniconda to install and use Python has a number of advantages:
-  * easy to install by the user, even if installation for the whole system by an administrator is not possible
-  * can install versions of Python or the python package which may not be available for the OS release
-  * some packages come with optimized maths libraries
-  * can use conda install for conda-supported packages and pip install for other packages

 ### Installation for PytorchWrapper